openstack-k8s-operators/designate-operator/DEPLOYING.md

 backend services to the dedicated designate specific network.
 Note that designate requires exclusive use of this network and it's IP allocation range.
 Do not try to use this network attachment for other functions.

+> In some environments, the master interface in the
+> *NetworkAttachmentDefinition*  may be the from of `baseinterface.vlan id`.
+In
+> other environments, it might take the name from the
+> *NodeNetworkConfigurationPolicy*.
+If in doubt, check the interfaces on a
+> worker node to see how names are being mapped.

 For example, create a file named *designate\_nad.yaml* with the following contents.